 - Pain or soreness

 - Damage to nearby healthy tissue or vessels

-Depending on your type of skin cancer treatment, you can expect to resume your normal daily routine immediately after treatment.
+Depending on your type of skin cancer treatment, you can expect to resume your normal daily routine immediately after treatment in Nevada.
 Afterward, any wounds or frozen patches of skin should be cared for and bandages changed regularly to avoid infection or other complications.

 Follow-up appointments are recommended to determine the success of your treatment and the necessity of further treatment.
 Read more about cryotherapy at WedMD.com.

 Talk to West Dermatology about Cryotherapy

 If you have skin lesions or tumors, or if you have skin cancer anywhere on your body, cryotherapy skin cancer treatment might be good to consider, especially if other treatments haven’t been successful.
 To learn more, contact West Dermatology today!
 With multiple locations in Nevada, Arizona, and California (including Hillcrest, Ranch Santa Margarita, San Tan Valley, and other cities), West Dermatology has been serving more than 500,000 families in communities like yours everyday.

 Next, read about Curettage and Electrodesiccation.